jeg90/SongOfTime/README.md

 Reports can be viewed by opening the .timeSong.html file (located in user's home directory) with a web browser.

-The command line -r option implementation has been delayed until after initial testing.
-I will be taking a week or two to use V1.
-I plan to use the time to consider feature additions and different options.
+Initial testing has been completed.
+The following additions will take place in this sprint.

-Several things I'm considering adding:
+1) -l option will list all tasks in descending order of time spent
-1) Add clean, make, and install options
+2) -r option will report Statistics concerning the tracked tasks

-2) -o opens .timeSong.html in web browser automatically
+Several things I'm considering adding in the future (after another usage iteration):
-3) -c clears all history
+1) -o opens .timeSong.html in web browser automatically
-4) "-m Task1 Task2" merges the times for two already existing tasks (potentially useful for spelling errors).
+2) -c clears all history

-Development will resume on 12/26 (Happy Holidays!)
+3) "-m Task1 Task2" merges the times for two already existing tasks (potentially useful for spelling errors).

 GOALS
 -----